Truro City given extra week to find Conference cash

-The club faced expulsion from the league after failing to pay the bond by the original deadline of 17:00 BST on Thursday 11 October.
+The club after failing to pay the bond by

 But they will now have until 17:00 BST on Thursday 18 October to pay the money which covers the costs of teams travelling to Truro if the club folds.

-The Blue Square Bet South club went into administration in August.
+The Blue Square Bet South club in August.

 "It's great news that we've got an extension until Thursday," James Moore, lawyer for administrators Walsh Taylor, told BBC South West Sport.